 A delicious homemade no-knead Blueberry Bread that looks and tastes like it came from a fancy bakery, but actually takes very little effort.
-It is easy to make with just 6 ingredients and requires only 10 minutes of prep time.
 It has a crispy crust and soft and moist interior.
-Full of berrylicious flavor and with a beautiful purple color, this Blueberry Bread will be the star at the breakfast table.
+Full of berrylicious flavor and with a beautiful purple color, this Blueberry yeast bread will be the star at the breakfast table.

-I bake this bread with a blueberry pure made from frozen blueberries.
+I bake this Blueberry Artisan Bread with a blueberry pure made from frozen blueberries.
 They have a brighter purple color and are also budget friendly and available add year round.
+For another recipe using blueberries, try this Blueberry Chia Pudding or these Banana blueberry oatmeal muffins.

 Ingredients